niacobel/CHAINS/docs/source/control_launcher.overview.rst

 What is CONTROL LAUNCHER?
 =========================

-The **QOCT-RA Input Builder and Job Launcher**, named ``CONTROL LAUNCHER``, is a script that creates input files for the QOCT-RA_ scripts, and then submits (or "launches") the corresponding calculations on a job scheduler.
-For a given source file (that describes the needed molecular properties), it can operate with one or more set of QOCT-RA parameters (the configuration files). ``CONTROL LAUNCHER`` is the second main script of CHAINS and is used to execute the second phase of CHAINS' methodology, which consists in evaluating the efficiency of the control procedure and the controllability of the electrons in the molecule.
+The **QOCT-GRAD Input Builder and Job Launcher**, named ``CONTROL LAUNCHER``, is a script that creates input files for the QOCT-GRAD_ scripts, and then submits (or "launches") the corresponding calculations on a job scheduler.
+For a given source file (that describes the needed molecular properties), it can operate with one or more set of QOCT-GRAD parameters (the configuration files). ``CONTROL LAUNCHER`` is the second main script of CHAINS and is used to execute the second phase of CHAINS' methodology, which consists in evaluating the efficiency of the control procedure and the controllability of the electrons in the molecule.

 However, ``CONTROL LAUNCHER`` can be used in an autonomous way and does not depend on CHAINS.
 It does not need any files outside the ones present in its own directory.
-It can be extracted and used to launch independent QOCT-RA calculations, and can be adapted to deal with other similar problematics.
+It can be extracted and used to launch independent QOCT-GRAD calculations, and can be adapted to deal with other similar problematics.
 As such, this specific part of the documentation only explains how ``CONTROL LAUNCHER`` works in and of itself, and its integration into CHAINS is explained :doc:`elsewhere <chains.control_profile>`.

 ..
 Caution::

-   Keep in mind that QOCT-RA is in constant development at SQUARES_ and might evolve independently of ``CONTROL LAUNCHER``.
+   Keep in mind that QOCT-GRAD is in constant development at SQUARES_ and might evolve independently of ``CONTROL LAUNCHER``.
 Even if most of the script will probably remain unchanged, it is possible that some little portions of the code will need to be reworked to match the latest developments.

 .. _control_directory: